-After the completion of the ninth filing season of the Tax Clinic -- as of 2012 -- the Clinic has:
+After the completion of the tenth filing season of the Tax Clinic -- as of 2013 -- the Clinic has:

 Support for the Tax Clinic

-The Fisher/OSU Tax Clinic is supported in 2013 by over seventy student volunteers, mostly from the MAcc program.
-Twelve MAcc students have taken leadership roles as Site Managers for the operation this year.
+The Fisher/OSU Tax Clinic is supported in 2014 by seventy student volunteers, mostly from the MAcc program.
+Eleven MAcc students have taken leadership roles as Site Managers for the operation this year.
 Additional volunteers are recruited from the MBA program and OSU's law school, and from the local chapters of Beta Alpha Psi and the Accounting Association.

 Support for the student volunteers - computer equipment, e-filing training, uniforms, and refreshments - are provided by the United Way, Godman Guild, OSU Extension, the IRS, Fisher College, and the AMIS department.